MohamedTaherMaalej/HC_DApp/README.md

 ## Technologies Used

-HC_dapp leverages the following technologies to provide a robust and secure healthcare experience:
+HC_DApp leverages the following technologies to provide a robust and secure healthcare experience:

 - **Flutter**: The frontend is developed using Flutter, a popular open-source framework for building natively compiled applications for mobile, web, and desktop from a single codebase.